vladbortnik/book-finder-web-app/README.md

    - The application is containerized using Docker, ensuring Consistent Deployment across Different Environments.
    - Docker simplifies the process of Managing Dependencies and Configurations, providing an Isolated and Stable Environment for the application.

+10. **Production Deployment with Gunicorn**:
+      - The application is served using Gunicorn, which allows for handling multiple requests concurrently, improving performance and reliability in a production environment.
+      - Gunicorn can be easily configured to work with various worker types and settings to optimize performance based on the deployment needs.

-10. **Security**:
+11. **Security**:
       - **Password Encryption**: Utilizes Flask-Bcrypt to hash and securely store user passwords.
       - **Environment Variables**: Manages sensitive information such as the secret key using environment variables to avoid hardcoding credentials.
       - **Access Control**: Protects routes to ensure that only Authenticated Users can access certain pages and perform specific actions.
       - **CSRF Protection**: Uses Flask-WTF to include CSRF (Cross-Site Request Forgery) Tokens in Forms, preventing Unauthorized Actions from being executed.

 This application demonstrates a robust and comprehensive use of Flask and its extensions to build a scalable web application with User Authentication, Form Handling, File Uploads, RESTful API endpoints, and Database Operations, all within a Containerized Environment.
 Emphasis on Security ensures that User Data is Protected through various mechanisms, making the Application Reliable and Secure.